Can’t Get Your Kids to Sleep? 10 Common Bedtime Mistakes to Avoid

-Sugary drinks before bed – If you search up common bedtime mistakes, keeping your child away from sugary drinks will feature in all of them.
+If you search up common bedtime mistakes, keeping your child away from sugary drinks will feature in all of them.
 No matter the age, consuming sugary drinks is not advisable before sleep.
 It can have a counterproductive effect on kids – consuming drinks like soda or fruit juices would make them more awake.
 Instead, it is better to keep the sugary drinks restricted to consumption in the morning or afternoon.
+Food is an important aspect of sleep.
 Although the correlation between sugar and hyperactivity is highly debatable, fizzy drinks as a whole have caffeine as a component which can make falling asleep harder.

 The above list provides a general idea of what situations or behavior hamper a toddler’s sleep pattern.
 But since no kids are the same, each can have their own habit that helps or prevents a proper sleep.
 What do you think is the one habit that guarantees a good night’s sleep for your child?

 Family Life is Important for Kid’s Mental Health and Adjustment

 How to improve my child’s handwriting?